 Novelist Louis Bromfield (1896-1955) returned to his home territory near Mansfield in north central Ohio after living in France and India.
-There he created Malabar from three nearly depleted farms.
-With decades of hard work and by spending most of the fortune he had earned by writing, he nursed the land back to productive health.
+There he created Malabar Farm from three nearly depleted farms.
+With decades of hard work, he nursed the land back to productive health.
+(He also spent most of the fortune he had earned by writing.)
 The state of Ohio now runs Malabar as a State Park and working farm.
-Here, many visiting children get their first clue that milk comes out of a cow instead of a carton, and beef comes from an animal rather than a plastic package at Kroger’s.
+Here, many visiting children get their first clue that milk comes out of a cow instead of a carton.
+Or that beef comes from an animal rather than a plastic package at Kroger’s.

 Bromfield switched from writing novels to writing books that extolled sustainable agriculture, starting in 1933 with The Farm and in 1939 Pleasant Valley.
 The sometimes controversial amateur agriculturist developed a loyal following.
 He championed keeping domestic animals out of the woods, so that the eco-system of wild animals and wild plants could heal the land.
-He preached the Soil Conservation Service’s instructions about contour plowing to form a series of small dikes down a hillside and prevent soil from washing away.
-He believed in leaving weeds between corn rows to hold moisture in the soil.
-He believed a farmer should have varied crops and animals so that he could be self-sustaining, and he succeeded during World War II to avoid rationing shortages.
+Bromfield preached the Soil Conservation Service’s instructions about contour plowing to form a series of small dikes down a hillside and prevent soil from washing away.
+Leaving weeds between corn rows to hold moisture in the soil was smart and easy.
+He believed a farmer should have varied crops and animals so that he could be self-sustaining.
+He succeeded during World War II to avoid rationing shortages.

-Since he wrote for movies as well as in novels, many Hollywood notables flocked to Malabar, and he put them all to work.
+Since he wrote for movies as well as in novels, many Hollywood notables flocked to Malabar.
+Bromfield put them all to work.
 They say that Edgar G. Robinson particularly liked to work at the roadside stand selling fruit and vegetables.
 The vegetable stand still operates, selling produce, maple syrup, eggs, butter, and other farm products.
 Next door you can eat in an old stage stop that has been converted to a fine dining restaurant.
-The restaurant sources its ingredients from Malabar and other farms in the area, providing the freshest and highest quality food, and providing a model for using local produce.
+The restaurant sources its ingredients from Malabar and other farms in the area.
+This provides the freshest and highest quality food, and providing a model for using local produce.

-In addition to daily tours from Memorial Day to Labor Day, and reduced hours during the fall, you are welcome to hike the trails and see the outside of the buildings any time.
+Malabar Farm offers daily tours from Memorial Day to Labor Day, with reduced hours during the fall.
+Visitors are welcome to hike the trails and see the outside of the buildings any time.
 The State Parks Department runs a year-round series of enticing activities.
 Personally, I would love to be there for maple sugaring time.
 The drawing of sap from maple trees and creation of that fantastic syrup has always seemed magical to me.
 But you might prefer the barn dances, or haunted tours, or Farm Fun Day with tractor pulls and other old fashioned contests.
 If you’re in Ohio in December, take a holiday candle-light tour of the big house where Bromfield lived and worked.

-No matter when you visit, start at the visitor’s center, where you’ll see a model of the farm, information about Bromfield the writer, and many displays that point out the importance of farm products to our everyday life.
+No matter when you visit, start at the visitor’s center.
+There, you’ll see a model of the farm and information about Bromfield the writer.
+There are also many displays that showcase the importance of farm products to our everyday life.

 You can read about the book Louis Bromfield wrote about Malabar, Pleasant Valley at A Traveler’s Library.
 Vera Marie Badertscher, a freelance writer who long ago moved from Ohio to Arizona, writes about books and movies that influence travel at A Traveler’s Library.